leonlinsx/minimal-mistakes/_posts/2020-01-18-newsletter-annual-review.md

 5. [Public secrets](https://www.leonlinsx.com/public-secrets/ "Public") In which I list secrets industry insiders all know but wouldn't want to admit to.

 **Favourite links**

-Here were the favourite links without commentary that I sent:
+Here were the favourite links that I sent:

 1. [Cuban sonic weapons, chainsaw puffins, and tortoise sex](https://www.theatlantic.com/science/archive/2019/01/sound-haunted-diplomats-cuba-crickets/579637/)
 2. [The US trade imbalance won't be fixed by focusing on trade since it's actually a capital inflow problem](https://carnegieendowment.org/chinafinancialmarkets/79641 "Trade")